bsiever/microbit-pxt-clicks/README.md

 # Button Clicks

-This extension allows expands the behaviors supported by the A & B buttons.
+This extension expands the behaviors supported by the A & B buttons.
 It supports (mutually exclusive) detection of a single click of a button, a double click of a button, or holding a button down.

 These behave a lot like the touch screen, where the user can tap, double tap, or hold down.